luchiansienna/BookCatalogApp/README.md

 ## Entity Framework Core as ORM

-With the EF Core and LINQ the database is being accessed.
+The database is being accessed using EF Core
 Code First approach is in place with migrations located in **BookCatalog.Repositories**.

 ## Projects